reactive/data-client/docs/api/Resource.md

 }
 ```

-#### Null value
+#### undefined value

-A `null` can be used as a default to indicate the resource has not been created yet.
+A `undefined` can be used as a default to indicate the resource has not been created yet.
 This is useful when initializing a creation form using [Resource.fromJS()](./api/resource#static-fromjs-t-extends-typeof-resource-this-t-props-partial-abstractinstancetype-t-abstractinstancetype-t)
 directly.
 If `pk()` resolves to null it is considered not persisted to the server,
 and thus will not be kept in the cache.